Dorset Wildlife Trust needs to raise £50,950 to vaccinate

 The deployment of bTB vaccines is in its early phases, so our programme will inform the future use of injectable badger vaccines.

-The work will involve adult badgers and cubs being humanely trapped and vaccinated by licensed DWT operators, revisiting the same area annually for five years (the average life span of a badger) to ensure the majority of the local population has been vaccinated.
+The work involves adult badgers and cubs being humanely trapped and vaccinated by licensed DWT operators, revisiting the same area annually for five years (the average life span of a badger) to ensure the majority of the local population has been vaccinated.

 - On-site surveys of DWT nature reserves to identify the number and type of badger setts.